 Foreign nationals not legally residing in the United States who wish to come to the United States generally must obtain a visa to be admitted.
-Under current law, three departments-the Department of State (DOS), the Department of Homeland Security (DHS) and the Department of Justice (DOJ)-each play key roles in administering the law and policies on the admission of aliens.
+Under current law, two departments-the Department of State (DOS) and the Department of Homeland Security (DHS)-each play key roles in administering the law and policies on the admission of aliens.
 DOS's Bureau of Consular Affairs (Consular Affairs) is the agency responsible for issuing visas, DHS's U.S. Citizenship and Immigration Services (USCIS) is charged with approving immigrant petitions, and DHS's Customs and Border Protection (CBP) is tasked with inspecting all people who enter the United States.
 DHS's Immigration and Customs Enforcement (ICE) is the lead agency on enforcing immigration law in the interior of the United States.
-DOJ's Executive Office for Immigration Review (EOIR) has a significant policy role through its adjudicatory decisions on specific immigration cases.

-As the 111th Congress debates comprehensive immigration reform and its component parts of immigration control (i.e., border security and interior enforcement), legal reform (i.e., temporary and permanent admissions), and the resolution of unauthorized alien residents, concerns arise over the capacity of the Department of Homeland Security to identify and remove temporary aliens who fail to depart when their visas expire.
-The phenomenon of foreign nationals who enter legally on a temporary basis and continue to stay after their visas expire is a fundamental problem of immigration control.
-This issue is not new; indeed, Congress has been grappling with options to address it over the past two decades.
+As Congress debates comprehensive immigration reform and its component parts of immigration control (i.e., border security and interior enforcement), legal reform (i.e., temporary and permanent admissions), and the resolution of unauthorized alien residents, concerns arise over the capacity of the Department of Homeland Security to identify and remove temporary aliens who fail to depart when their visas expire.
+The phenomenon of foreign nationals who enter legally on a temporary basis and continue to stay after their visas expire is a fundamental problem of immigration control.4 This issue is not new; indeed, Congress has been grappling with options to address it over the past two decades.

-In the early 1990s, policymakers became especially concerned about what was perceived to be a growing number of nonimmigrant overstays.
+In the early 1990s, policy makers became especially concerned about what was perceived to be a growing number of nonimmigrant overstays.
 At that time, nearly 2.7 million aliens had established legal status through the provisions of the Immigration Reform and Control Act (IRCA) of 1986 (P.L.
 99-603)-a law which also significantly strengthened border and interior immigration enforcement provisions.
 Nonetheless, demographers at the former Immigration and Naturalization Service (INS) estimated that 3.5 million unauthorized aliens were residing in the United States in 1990.
 By 1996, the estimated number of unauthorized alien residents was 5.8 million, with about 2.1 million (41%) estimated to have overstayed their nonimmigrant visas.
-The remaining 59% were assumed to have entered the United States illegally.
+The remaining 59% were assumed to have entered the United States illegally.5

-&lt;sup>1 Authorities to except or to waive visa requirements are specified in law, such as the broad parole authority of the Attorney General under 212(d)(5) of the Immigration and Nationality Act (INA) and the specific authority of the Visa Waiver Program in 217 of the INA.
+1 Authorities to except or to waive visa requirements are specified in law, such as the broad parole authority of the Attorney General under §212(d)(5) of the Immigration and Nationality Act (INA) and the specific authority of the Visa Waiver Program in §217 of the INA.